kumbulanit/t-sql/tech company/untitled/Comprehensive_Beginner_Exercise_Answer_Key_Part1.md

             -- Department-specific risk (10% weight)
             CASE
-                WHEN DepartmentName IN ('Engineering', 'Data Science', 'Sales') THEN 10  -- High-turnover departments ELSE 0
+                WHEN d.DepartmentName IN ('Engineering', 'Data Science', 'Sales') THEN 10  -- High-turnover departments ELSE 0
             END
         ) as TotalRiskScore